tenclips/Adurite/README.md

 ## Deployment

 There are two different options when deploying Adurite on your own.
 Please read through them below.
+For more info on deployment options and more possible services, see [More Deployment](deployment.md)

 ### Option 1: Vercel
 Vercel is a plausible option for Astro sites, and works perfectly with our website.
 Follow the steps to get started.